 - Liu Li Chang (the Street of the Antiquarians): This pedestrian alley located in the southern part of the city is packed with hundreds of small antique shops.
 Sure, nowadays it’s quite touristy but I still love it.

 - Wang Fu Jing or Xidan Square: These are probably the two biggest shopping areas in Beijing’s downtown.
 I’m not a big fan of either of them but it’s nonetheless interesting to visit at least one of them to see the consumerist side of China.

-I could keep going on forever: Beihai Park, Houhai Lake, Xi Lake, the Bell Tower, Beijing University’s campus, Wu Dao Kou and San Li Tun (for the nightlife), the Ya Shou in San Li Tun or the Silk Market in Guo Mao (if you fancy fake clothes), the Olympic Stadium, The Opera, Gulou, Dong Zhi Men, the zoo, the traditional theater, the KTV (Chinese karaoke; trust me, this is different from what you see back home), and so on.
+I could keep going on forever: Beihai Park, Houhai Lake, Xi Lake, the Bell Tower, Beijing University’s campus, Wu Dao Kou and San Li Tun (for the nightlife), the Ya Shou in San Li Tun or the Silk Market in Guo Mao (if you fancy fake clothes), the Olympic Stadium, The Opera, Gulou, Dong Zhi Men, the zoo, the traditional theater, the KTV (Chinese karaoke; trust me, this is different from what you see back home), the 798 Art district, and so on.

 The majority of hotels and hostels can organize this visit, and many of them also offer tours, but if you want to plan it beforehand, you can contact us and we will recommend a good travel agency for the trip.

 For a tourist, pollution shouldn’t be a worry, as exposure for short periods of time shouldn’t be a health risk, unless you have respiratory problems.
 However, you should be careful with physical activity outside during pollution peaks, especially for sensitive people (children and the elderly).

 Get a free quote for your private tour in Beijing